-- Consider the types of Machine Learning - Supervised v Unsupervised - Supervised: the data you train your algorithm on also contains the solutions, called labels - Examples:k-Nearest Neighbors, Linear Regression, Logistic Regression, Decision Trees, ... - Unsupervised: the data you train your algorithm on is unlabeled - Examples: K-Means, DBSCAN, t-SNE, ...
+- Consider the types of Machine Learning - Supervised v Unsupervised - Supervised: the data you train your algorithm with also contains the solutions, called labels - Examples:k-Nearest Neighbors, Linear Regression, Logistic Regression, Decision Trees, ... - Unsupervised: the data you train your algorithm on is unlabeled - Examples: K-Means, DBSCAN, t-SNE, ... - Batch v Online Learning - Batch: your algorithm is incapable of learning incrementally.
+All the data is used.
+If more data is acquired updating the algorithm requires retraining and then relaunching.
+This is offline learning. - Online: your algorithm is capable of learning incrementally.
+It can learn on the fly using new data.
+Online learning is great for systems that need to adapt or change rapidly eg. stock price modeling